-Begin your exploration at the visitor's center where volunteers will collect a small entrance fee and provide you with a map and an informational pamphlet.
-To see the Preserve, you will meander a well-marked, easy 2.3 mile loop consisting of the Creek Trail and the Railroad Trail.
-You start by walking through a golden field of Sacaton where you can hear lizards darting through the grass.
+Begin your exploration at the visitor's center, where volunteers will collect a small entrance fee and provide you with a map and an informational pamphlet.
+You will meander a well-marked, easy 2.3-mile loop consisting of the Creek Trail and the Railroad Trail to see the Preserve.
+You start by walking through a golden field of Sacaton, where you can hear lizards darting through the grass.
 Soon you approach the oldest and biggest Fremont Cottonwood trees in the country; they tower over one hundred feet above you and sport trunks larger than cars.
 In the shade of their canopy and a plethora of other trees, you will soon be strolling along the creek.
 I hope you will see what I saw in the creek; four gorgeous Mule Deer drinking.
 The Mule Deer were calm as I watched them.
 They weren't disturbingly tame as some deer on the rim of the Grand Canyon can be; however, they were somewhat at ease with my presence as if they knew that in this place, at least, people come in peace with no agenda other than to catch a glimpse of what Eden might have been like.

 Oh yeah, I forgot to mention one small detail: the Preserve is world-renowned for birding.
-Come here during the peak birding season (March - Sept.) and you will hear the sweet music of a symphony of birds.
-On this particular hike I watched a beautiful Vermillion Flycatcher dart erratically back and forth from his perch in that uniquely Vermillion Flycatcher way.
-These beautiful red and black birds breed on the Preserve.
+Come here during the peak birding season (March - Sept.), and you will hear the sweet music of a symphony of birds.
+On this particular hike, I watched a beautiful Vermilion Flycatcher dart erratically back and forth from his perch in that uniquely Vermillion Flycatcher way.
+These beautiful red and blackbirds breed on the Preserve.
 I also saw a couple of American Kestrels, a bunch of Pyrrhuloxia (greyish Cardinal), and countless other birds that a birding neophyte such as myself could not identify.
 My hope is that a HAZ hiker who is a birder will come to this little paradise with a powerful telephoto lens to capture the beauty and identity of the myriad birds here and share them with us.